commercionetwork/Dynamic-Incentives/README.md

 There are two kinds of gauges:

--Non perpetual gauge get removed from active queue after the the distribution period finish -Perpetual gauge  distribute all the tokens at a single time and somewhere else put the tokens regularly to distribute the tokens
+* Non perpetual gauge get removed from active queue after the the distribution period finish
+* Perpetual gauge  distribute all the tokens at a single time and somewhere else put the tokens regularly to distribute the tokens

-We want to create a CosmWasm Smart contract that replenish the (Perpetual) Gauge on a daily base according to several dynamic market conditions.
+We want to create a CosmWasm Smart contract that replenish the (Perpetual ?)
+Gauge on a daily base according to several dynamic market conditions.

 This module objective is to foster price and liquidity size over time with dynamic incentives.

-On our fist version we are allocating 3 kind of incentives:
+On our fist version we are allocating 2 kind of incentives:

 * LP Base incentive
 * LP Size Bonus incentive
+* Price bonus incentive (later if possibile)

 ## Base incentive